-ACRO and its members advocate on a global basis for safe, ethical, high-quality medical research so patients can benefit from the development of new treatments and therapies.
-ACRO and CDISC share many members and these members and the ACRO staff serve on various CDISC steering committees, providing guidance for a variety of projects to further the CDISC mission.
-ACRO’s Executive Director, Douglas Peddicord, is Past Chair on the CDISC Board of Directors.
+ACRO and its members advocate as the collective voice of the innovative clinical research industry to regulators and policymakers, educating stakeholders and shaping policies that foster efficient, effective and safe conduct of clinical research.
+ACRO and CDISC share many members; these members and the ACRO staff serve on various CDISC steering committees, providing guidance for a variety of projects to further the CDISC mission.

 ARO Council's mission is to build a network of academia nationwide, promoting cooperation, and contributing to the improvement of public health through safer and more effective medical treatment.
-ARO Council was initiated in Japan by Prof. Masanori Fukushima, who is a CDISC Board Member, of the Translational Research Informatics Center (TRI), Foundation for Biomedical Research and Innovation.
-A CDISC Platinum member, the ARO Council, has now expanded beyond Japan to Taiwan, Singapore and South Korea.
+ARO Council was initiated in Japan by Prof. Masanori Fukushima of the Translational Research Informatics Center (TRI), Foundation for Biomedical Research and Innovation.
+The ARO Council has now expanded beyond Japan to Taiwan, Singapore and South Korea.

-The Critical Path Institute (C-Path) is a nonprofit, public-private partnership with the Food and Drug Administration (FDA) created under the auspices of the FDA's Critical Path Initiative program in 2005.
-C-Path's mission is to catalyze the development of new approaches that advance medical innovation and regulatory science, accelerating the path to a healthier world.
-An international leader in forming collaborations, C-Path has established numerous global, public-private partnerships from government and regulatory agencies, academia, patient advocacy organizations, and dozens of pharmaceutical companies.
-These partnerships work on "drug development tools" (DDTs) and novel methodologies such as biomarkers, clinical outcome assessment instruments, and pharmacodynamic models that are submitted for official review and endorsement by the regulatory agencies.
+The Critical Path Institute (C-Path) is a nonprofit, public-private partnership with the US Food and Drug Administration (FDA) created under the auspices of the FDA's Critical Path Initiative program in 2005.
+C-Path's mission is a catalyst in the development of new approaches to advance medical innovation and regulatory science.

-CDISC and C-Path have a long and successful history of collaborating via the Coalition for Accelerating Standards and Therapies (CFAST) initiative, which has resulted in the development of over 30 Therapeutic Area User Guides.
+CDISC and C-Path have a long and successful history of collaborating via the Coalition for Accelerating Standards and Therapies (CFAST) initiative, which has resulted in the development of numerous Therapeutic Area User Guides.

-CDISC has collaborated with IHE to develop nine IHE integration profiles for clinical research through the CDISC Healthcare Link Initiative.
+Healthcare Information and Management Systems Society, Inc. (HIMSS) is a global advisor, thought leader and member association committed to transforming the health ecosystem.
+CDISC has collaborated with IHE to develop nine IHE integration profiles for clinical research.
 Organizations that use these standards can eliminate the need for cumbersome, research-related verification steps and redundant data entry, improving data quality and trustworthiness.

 HIMSS encourages using CDISC standards and EHR data for clinical research; CDISC supports HIMSS strategic initiatives for advancing interoperability standards to achieve health IT integration.
 The two organizations develop and disseminate information and standards documentation on the role of IHE profiles and CDISC standards in advancing clinical research.

-The IMI and CDISC are working together to enhance the use of information gathered for the purpose of developing safer, more effective innovative medicines for patients.
+CDISC participates on IMI-Consortia projects to enhance the use of information gathered for the purpose of developing safer, more effective innovative medicines for patients.